privet-kitty/wild-package-inferred-system/README.md

 `*` matches one directory or (if in the end) all .lisp files in the directory. `**` matches zero or more subdirectories.
 In the above example, the package `:foo-wild/qux/*` corresponds to the UNIX path `foo-wild/qux/*.lisp` and `:foo-wild/bar/**/*` to `foo-wild/bar/**/*.lisp`.
 (The latter path matches all the recursively reachable .lisp files under `foo-wild/bar`.)
 <!--
 You _can_ use any other combinations of wildcards, e.g. `foo/*/bar` (matching foo/sbcl/bar.lisp, foo/ccl/bar.lisp, ...) or `foo/**/interface/*`.
-However, we recommend that you think about if you really need such a designation.
+However, I recommend that you think about if you really need such a designation.
 -->

 ## Dependencies
-wild-package-inferred-system is tested on the following implementations:
+`wild-package-inferred-system` is tested on the (usually latest vesions of the) following implementations:
 - SBCL
 - Clozure CL
 - Allegro CL
 - ABCL
 - CLISP
 - ECL

-See [Travis CI](https://travis-ci.org/privet-kitty/wild-package-inferred-system/) for version details.

 The only dependent system is [md5](https://github.com/pmai/md5), which can be installed with quicklisp.